mantaslv/makers-store-scala-play/TICKETS.md

 **Location**

 The marketplace is so far global we can assume.
-However, we'd like to start targeting specific and advertising our products in these regions only.
+However, we'd like to start targeting specific regions and advertising our products in these regions only.

 For this, we'd need to introduce the concept of `Location` in our application.
 The idea is that we are able to: